Send the link below via email or IMCopy

 This Lent, you can help children and young people just like Ellie by raising money for the Catholic Children's Society.

-100% of the money you raise will go into the Crisis Fund
+Every penny that you raise will go into the Crisis Fund

 Remember, in a classroom of 30 pupils,

 The child or young person you help could be in your town, in your school, or even in your class